wmndev/N26-Coding-Challenge/README.md

 Once an incoming transaction passes validation it follows the below scenario:
 1. A proper container index is calculated
 2. Accoridng to the above index, TransactionStatisticsAggregator is fetched from the container array and there are 3 options:

-  a.
-TransactionStatisticsAggregator is empty ?  - Aggregating the current transaction details.
+  (a) TransactionStatisticsAggregator is empty ?  - Aggregating the current transaction details.

-  b.
-TransactionStatisticsAggregator is out of date ?
+  (b) TransactionStatisticsAggregator is out of date ?
 Resetting aggregator and aggregating the current transaction details.

-  c.
-TransactionStatisticsAggregator is valid ?
+  (c) TransactionStatisticsAggregator is valid ?
 Adding and aggregating the current transaction details

 #### Producing Statistics
 According to the current time, the container provides all valid TransactionStatisticsAggregator(s)